Cesarzyk3/ror_git_repo_one/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is my app, to show off my skills in Ruby on Rails To get it up and running, please follow the steps below:

-Things you may want to cover:
+Switch to Ruby 3.0.3

-* Ruby version
+If you don't have PostgreSQL installed, I recommend you do it before following next steps.

-* System dependencies
+Next use the commands below:

-* Configuration
+rails bundle install

-* Database creation
+rails db:create

-* Database initialization
+rails db:migrate

-* How to run the test suite
+rails db:seed

-* Services (job queues, cache servers, search engines, etc.)
+rails s

-* Deployment instructions
+If you want to run a test suite, use:

-* ...
+bundle exec rspec